IliaMikhailovTR/java-vs-python/README.md

 #### Conclusion

-That's a small example, but extrapolate it on a large program, remember that there're "if" and "switch-case" constructions, the way your program will be executed depends on several factors.
+That's a small example, but extrapolate it on a large program, remember that there are "if" and "switch-case" constructions, the way your program will be executed depends on several factors.
 So you can't check whether you're doing something legal or illegal with just starting your program.

-Imagine the situation when your program is used by your customer and their clients and then it runs into such a bug, fails and stops working.
+Imagine the situation when your program is used by your customer and their clients, and then it runs into such a bug, fails and stops working.
 Your client is angry, you need to fix it as soon as possible, but you remember that the program is quite big, right?
 So it'll be a challenge to find out what's wrong with it in a short time.